iwiedenm-backup/push-manager-example/README.md

 ## Further learning
 ### Firestore Document Structure for Tokens
 This is the required format for the subscription document in Firestore.
 Here, the `token` is stored so Firebase knows *where* to send the notifications.
-If you are not sure how to subscribe a user to Firebase push notifications, keep reading.
 ```js
 // notifications/subscriptions/all/{subscriptionId}
 {